nitya/learn-playwright/blog/content/post/001-getting-started-setup.md

 ```

 You can add multiple configurations for the same browser - for instance, I added the following as a fourth project to test against desktop and mobile targets.
 Re-running the test should give a successful outcome with 4 tests using 4 workers.

+(Sidebar: Want to know supported device profiles and the default Browser type they are associated with for testing?
+[Check out the source!](https://github.com/microsoft/playwright/blob/bdfe92f8a7499644c431c5c05de17d71e6006084/packages/playwright-core/src/server/deviceDescriptorsSource.json))

 ```js
     {